AstroNvim/docs/src/content/docs/recipes/custom_plugins.md

 -- this plugin will be loaded when using `:ZenMode`
 { "folke/zen-mode.nvim", cmd = "ZenMode" },

--- this plugin will be not be lazy loaded
+-- this plugin will not be lazy loaded
 { "folke/tokyonight.nvim", lazy = false },
 ```